Hardware-Attested Workload Launch: Securing Non-Human Identities

 Best Practices and Considerations

 • Define clear security policies: Establish precise policies that specify acceptable hardware and software configurations.
 For instance, outline which TPM versions are compliant, and acceptable firmware versions.
+For a service account, this might mean defining the acceptable cloud instance types or operating system versions it can run on.

 • Establish a root of trust: Ensure a secure and verifiable foundation.
 As Microsoft Azure documentation notes, validating TPM authenticity is the core element.
+This is the bedrock for all subsequent trust.

 • Regularly update reference values: Keep reference values current to reflect the latest security patches and configurations.
 This prevents false negatives and maintains the integrity of the attestation process.
+If a new vulnerability is found, your reference values need to be updated to detect it.

 • Performance overhead: Attestation processes can introduce latency.
 Evaluate the impact on workload performance and optimize accordingly.
+For time-sensitive non-human identities like automated trading bots, this overhead needs careful management.

 • Cost: Implementing and maintaining hardware attestation infrastructure involves costs for hardware, software, and expertise.

 • Key Management: Securely manage and rotate attestation keys.
 Compromised keys can undermine the entire security model.
+This is critical for the long-term security of any identity, human or not.

 By addressing these best practices, you can effectively safeguard your non-human identities and sensitive workloads.
-Next, we'll explore the future of Hardware-Attested Workload Launch.

 Lalit Choda